IBM 701: Hardware configuration

 The total weight (depending on configuration) was about 20516 lb.

 Memory

 The system used vacuum tube logic circuitry and electrostatic storage, consisting of 72 Williams tubes with a capacity of 1024 bits each, giving a total memory of 2048 words of 36 bits each.
 Each of the 72 Williams tubes was 3 inches in diameter.
 Memory could be expanded to a maximum of 4096 words of 36 bits by the addition of a second set of 72 Williams tubes or (later) by replacing the entire memory with magnetic-core memory.
 The Williams tube memory and later core memory each had a memory cycle time of 12 microseconds.
 The Williams tube memory required periodic refreshing, mandating the insertion of refresh cycles into the 701's timing.
 An addition operation required five 12-microsecond cycles, two of which were refresh cycles, while a multiplication or division operation required 38 cycles (456 microseconds).
+In addition, magnetic drum and magnetic tape were utilized for secondary storage.